Highly rated local moving companies for Reno to Overland Park moves

 - Overland Park’s population is about 25% less than Reno.

-- Overland Park's public transportation has a score of 2 out of 10 versus Reno's higher score of 4.
+- Overland Park’s public transportation score of 2 out of 10 is lower than Reno’s score of 4.

 - Overland Park is less walkable than Reno with a score of 35 out of 100 vs Reno’s 40 out of 100.

-- Overland Park has a bike-friendliness score 46 out of 100, which means it isn't as accessible to and safe for cyclists as Reno, which has a score of 52 out of 100.
+- Overland Park has a bike-friendliness score of 46 out of 100, which means it isn’t as accessible or safe for cyclists as Reno, which has a score of 52.

 - Overland Park’s crime rate is lower than Reno with a score of 24.73 compared to Reno’s 46.26.
 This means that Overland Park neighborhoods are safer than 24.73% of all U.S. neighborhoods, and Reno neighborhoods are safer than 46.26%.